-The mission of the Masters Program in Computer Science is to provide a leading-edge, adaptable and relevant computer science education that produces high-demand, highly sought after professionals capable of thriving in challenging, advanced technical environments demanded in today's highly evolving business world.
+The mission of the Masters Program in Computer Science at the University of Chicago is to provide a leading-edge, adaptable and relevant computer science education that produces highly sought after professionals capable of thriving in the challenging environments demanded in today's highly evolving business world.

 The coursework in our program represents a realistic balance between the foundation courses and the applied courses.
-We also are offering more and more innovative courses to keep up with the fast-paced world of IT including Mobile Application Development and Android courses.
+We are always addinging new and innovative courses to keep up with the fast-paced world of IT including Mobile Application Development and Android courses.

 Do you have what it takes to get your Masters in Computer Science from the University of Chicago?

 Admission to the Masters in Computer Science program is based on careful review of the numerous components of the application including your resume, references, test scores, personal statement of purpose and other items.
 Since many prospective students have varying backgrounds in computer science education and experience as well as career paths, we take numerous components of the application into consideration for acceptance.
 Learn more about applying to the program.